John Rey Tiangco: Political career

+Mayor of Navotas (2010–2019)

 2010 election

 John Rey Tiangco ran unopposed for mayor in the 2010 Navotas local elections for the local party, Partido Navoteño.
 At the same time, his brother, Tobias "Toby" Tiangco, who had founded the party and had just completed his third term as the mayor of Navotas, ran for a position in the House of Representatives.
 John Rey became mayor of Navotas on June 30, 2010.
 Under the slogan "Navotas, NavotaAs!
 Itaas ang antas ng buhay Navoteño" (English: Raise the standard of life of the people of Navotas), he vowed to prioritize health, education, livelihood, peace and order, and housing projects in Navotas.

-First term as mayor (2010–2013)
+First term (2010–2013)

 In cooperation with his brother Tobias, Tiangco made rapid progress with government projects.
 They announced that the first public hospital in the city would be built, and construction began in August 2014.
 Housing projects sought to provide relief to those displaced by fires or living in danger zones, and additional pumping stations were established due to the city's flooding problems.
 In education, Tiangco's administration launched the NavotaAs Scholarship Program, Kindergarten on Wheels (KOW), and Computer Outreach Learning (COOL).
 Under his administration, CCTVs were installed for public security and additional emergency response vehicles entered service.